How to Start Getting in Shape

 Take a look at the obesity map of the United States below in Figure 1.

 Now, look at the incidence of cardiovascular disease in the US as illustrated by figure 2, and you will see a striking similarity to the obesity rates above.

 The Explanation for the Big Focus on Weight Loss in America

-If you are a man over 45 , or a woman over 55 , then you already have one risk factor for heart disease, the main killer of men and women in the United States.
+If you are a man over 45, or a woman over 55, then you already have one risk factor for heart disease, the leading killer of men and women in the United States.

-How to Start Getting in Shape – Where to Start?
+How to Start Getting in Shape – Where Do You Start?

 1. Establish a Meal Pattern

 The first step is to establish a routine of 3 meals and at least one snack every day.
-A foundation of consistent fat loss is having a regular meal pattern.
+A foundation of consistent fat loss has a regular meal pattern.

 - 12pm – lunch

 Why is a Regular Meal Routine so Important?